 Most people know that gum disease in humans can lead to other health conditions.
 It's also easy to prevent by thorough and regular brushing of the teeth.
 However, not all pet parents are aware that their dogs can also develop gum disease.
 If your dog has terrible breath, can you be sure that it isn't gum disease?
 This article will discuss periodontal disease in dogs and some of the things you can do to help treat it.

 CAUSES OF CANINE GUM DISEASE

-Gum disease in dogs is caused by the same reason in dogs as in humans: bacteria.
+Gum disease in dogs is caused by the same culprit as in humans: bacteria.
 Just like humans, dogs pick up a lot of bacteria in their mouths.
 Since dogs can put almost anything in their mouths, the threat of bacteria is even higher than in humans.
 When this bacteria mixes with food and saliva, it starts to form plaque on the teeth.